Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which guiding principle says that the current state should be investigated and observed directly to make sure it is fully understood before you attempt to create a brand new service or process?

-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [ ] Progress iteratively with feedback.
+- [ ] Progress Iteratively with Feedback.
-- [x] Start where you are.
+- [x] Start Where You Are.
-- [ ] Focus on value.
+- [ ] Focus on Value.

 **[⬆ Back to Top](#table-of-contents)**

-### The Start where you are guiding principle says that the current state should be investigated and observed directly to make sure it is fully understood before you attempt to create a brand new service or process.
+### The Start Where You Are guiding principle says that the current state should be investigated and observed directly to make sure it is fully understood before you attempt to create a brand new service or process.
 There is usually something in the existing service or process that can be reused, saving you time, effort, and resources.

-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.
-- [x] Think and work holistically.
+- [x] Think and Work Holistically.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which guiding principle is focused on using the minimum number of steps to accomplish an objective?

-- [x] Keep it simple and practical.
+- [x] Keep It Simple and Practical.
-- [ ] Progress iteratively with feedback.
+- [ ] Progress Iteratively with Feedback.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company currently uses a paper-based process for allocating funding for authorized business travel.
 This process requires the traveler to fill out a form and get 6 different signatures and approval prior to turning in the form to accounting for funding of the travel.
 This entire process is currently done manually, meaning, an employee is actually walking around to the various managers for their physical signature on a piece of paper.
 You have decided to automate this process.
-Based on the principle of 'optimize and automate', how should you approach the automation of this existing process?
+Based on the principle of Optimize and Automate, how should you approach the automation of this existing process?

 - [ ] Identify all of the steps in the process and create an automated workflow that will route the form electronically to the authorized signatories.
 - [ ] Identify all of the steps in the process and eliminate any unnecessary steps in the process.